WVCY-TV: Programming

-Although WVCY operates under a commercial license, the station operates on a noncommercial basis.
+Although WVCY is licensed as a commercial station, it operates on a noncommercial basis.
 Rather than accept advertising, VCY America asks for viewer support through donations via the station, purchases through its religious bookstore in Wauwatosa and associated online store, and fundraising appeals on VCY America Radio.
 Unlike other religious television stations, it does not carry contemporary Christian music programming (to the point of dropping any program that uses it for theme music), or signs and wonders televangelists (such as Benny Hinn).
 The station is unique for carrying a top-of-the-hour text weather forecast as part of its station identification, a practice long discontinued by most commercial television stations.

 The station aired programming from FamilyNet (forerunner to the current day Cowboy Channel) from before the network's 2009 purchase by a company owned by televangelist Robert A. Schuller and subsequent 2013 conversion into a secular classic television and rural living service by the Rural Media Group, reflecting that network's previously religious roots; FamilyNet shows and films airing on WVCY show the network's pre-2008 logo, suggesting they were recorded before then and retained in the station's tape archive for later use.
 VCY America's radio network has also discontinued programs or affiliations in the past that have changed to more "mainstream" religious views or have financial appeals that go beyond the conservative views of VCY.
 WVCY-TV also carries a disclaimer on CBN News broadcasts stating that CBN's views are not those of VCY America.
 A limited amount of programming from the Christian Television Network also airs on the station.

 WVCY also carries some government hearings and presidential speeches, along with simulcasts of state political debates and the State of the State address produced by the state's public television organizations, and is the last commercial station in the state to continue to program weekday afternoon children's programming, a block that includes a rotation of series including Davey and Goliath, Becky's Barn and Sunshine Factory.

 Besides Wisconsin Public Television's stations during school recesses and vacations, WVCY was the final commercial station in the state until the start of 2010 to sign off the air on a nightly basis.